symfoni/brreg-docs/source/includes/_sdk.md

 # SDK

 You can connect to the platform with the SDK, or you can extend the platform itself by developing and deploying smart contracts.
-This section outlineshow to use the SDK.
+This section outlines how to use the SDK.

 ## Getting started